 “For I know the plans I have for you, declares the LORD, plans for welfare and not for evil, to give you a future and a hope” (Jeremiah 29:11, ESV).

-Jeremiah sent a word of prophecy to all of the exiles in Babylon in the form a letter.
+Jeremiah sent a word of prophecy to all of the exiles in Babylon in the form of a letter.
 Nebuchadnezzar had defeated Israel and brought captive the people of Jerusalem.
 In this letter, God encouraged the Israelite captives to live their lives not as slaves, but as free people.
 He told them to work for the good of the city wherein they were exiled, for their good is wrapped up in the good of that city.
 Then He reminded them that He would be true to His promise to return them to Jerusalem after 70 years.
 “For I know the plans I have for you, declares the LORD, plans for welfare and not for evil, to give you a future and a hope” (Jeremiah 29:11, ESV).

 The subjugated Israelites had experienced an almost unimaginable tragedy.
 They were torn from their homes and the Holy City of their people.
 I can almost see them looking back as they are led away, smoke blanketing the sky and blocking the sunlight.
-I can see their tears as darkness blankets their hopes and dreams.
+I can see their tears as darkness buries their hopes and dreams.
 I imagine that they remembered that Jeremiah had warned them that this exile was coming (Jeremiah 25:1-11) but they had failed to listen.

 Then the Word of the Lord comes to them from the very person who had prophesied the devastation they have endured.
 I’m sure that it was exceedingly difficult for them to perceive how this was all a part of God’s plan to prosper them.
 Perhaps they were still angry with God for having been sent into exile.
 Perhaps they decided that “if God were good, He’d never have let this happen to us.”